 Babies start crying seriously after two weeks of age and peak at two months.
 In fact, it’s totally normal for a baby to cry for 1-3 hours a day, up to 30 minutes in one stretch (although it can feel like much longer).
 It is also normal to feel frustrated when he or she won’t stop.
 Sometimes, in that moment, you might feel like you are going to lose control.
 If nothing works, it is okay to leave the baby in a safe place like a crib or infant seat and take time to calm down.

 Baby poop comes in a range of colors and consistencies.
 Most are not a cause for alarm.
 Here is the basic poopy breakdown:

-For the full spectrum of poop colors and what they mean, read about unusual stool colors.
+For the full spectrum of poop colors and what they mean, read our baby poop guide.

 Call your doctor if your child has the following symptoms: